-Ginisang Ampalaya (Stir-fry Bitter Melon with Egg).
+Ginisang Ampalaya with Egg (Stir-fry Bitter Melon with Egg).
 This is a common Filipino breakfast favorite and a welcome variation to ones first meal of the day that is healthy/ish.

 What is ampalaya